Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Simulation Results

 Fig.~\ref{fig:quantile-deviation} corroborates Corollary~\ref{cor:quantile-exact} by reporting the calibration-quantile deviation across sharing ratios.
-The deviation decreases monotonically with $M/D$, and at $M/D = 0.1$ it is roughly $70\%$ smaller than under full sharing ($M/D = 1$).
-This trend aligns with the MSE decomposition in Lemma~\ref{lem:steady-state-msd}: partial sharing attenuates the Byzantine-induced term $\Ecal_{\boldsymbol{\omega}}$ (Lemma~\ref{lem:partial-sharing-attenuation}), which in turn reduces the perturbation of residuals and the resulting conformal quantile.
+The deviation decreases monotonically as $M/D$ is reduced, and at $M/D = 0.1$ it is roughly $30\%$ smaller than under full sharing ($M/D = 1$).
+This trend aligns with the MSE decomposition in Lemma~\ref{lem:steady-state-mse}: partial sharing attenuates the Byzantine-induced term $\Ecal_{\boldsymbol{\omega}}$ (Lemma~\ref{lem:partial-sharing-attenuation}), which in turn reduces the perturbation of residuals and the resulting conformal quantile.

-\emph{Robustness to unknown $|\Scal_B|$.} PRISM-FCP can be deployed either with a known Byzantine count $|\Scal_B|$, where score-based filtering excludes exactly $|\Scal_B|$ clients, or without this knowledge using a MAD-based outlier rule with a scale factor $1.4826$ and a threshold of $2.5$ as its parameters.
+\emph{Robustness to unknown $|\Scal_B|$.} PRISM-FCP can be deployed either with a known Byzantine count $|\Scal_B|$, where score-based filtering excludes exactly $|\Scal_B|$ clients, or without this knowledge using a MAD-based outlier rule with a scale factor of $1.4826$ and a threshold of $2.5$ as its parameters.
 Across all three attack types, the known-$|\Scal_B|$ setting achieves perfect detection ($20/20$ true positives and \textit{no} false positives).
 When $|\Scal_B|$ is unknown, a practical alternative is to flag outliers using a robust MAD-based rule (Remark~\ref{rem:handling_unknown}).
 The MAD rule also attains $100\%$ recall, while incurring roughly \textit{one} false positive on average.
 Importantly, both settings preserve nominal coverage ($90\%$), indicating that PRISM-FCP remains robust even when $|\Scal_B|$ is not known a priori.